Castelnuovo-Mumford regularity for $321$-avoiding Kazhdan-Lusztig varieties: Abstract

 \section{Abstract}

-We introduce an algorithm which combinatorially computes the Castelnuovo--Mumford regularity of 321-avoiding Kazhdan--Lusztig varieties using excited diagrams.
-This extends earlier work of Rajchgot, Weigandt, and the author (2022) which computes the regularity of Grassmannian Kazhdan--Lusztig varieties.
-Our results specialize to compute the regularity of all two-sided mixed ladder determinantal varieties in terms of lattice paths.
+We prove the Castelnuovo--Mumford regularity of 321-avoiding Kazhdan--Lusztig varieties can be computed combinatorially in terms of $K$-theoretic skew excited Young diagrams.
+We present an algorithm which gives a lower bound for this regularity and describe a setting in which this algorithm provides precise regularity computations.
+This algorithm specializes to compute the regularity of all two-sided mixed ladder determinantal varieties.